Today, the web generates millions of orders in the background of multichannel commerce. Usually, these orders don’t have source codes.

 Factors including expiration dates, the format of the mail, the number of pages, and the mailing frequency of house files are taken into account while choosing the time of order data that can be matched back.

-Considering the number of tests conducted and your seasonality level, it is recommended to conduct a matchback analysis twice a year.
+Considering the number of tests conducted and your seasonality level, it is recommended to perform a matchback analysis twice a year.

-Use matchback outcomes to enhance your knowledge of previous mailings and effectively customize mailings according to segments.
+Utilize matchback outcomes to refine your understanding of previous mailings and effectively tailor mailings to specific segments.

-Another useful approach to using matchback data is to include a medium of influence in the segmentation framework.
+Another helpful approach to utilizing matchback data is to incorporate a medium of influence into the segmentation framework.

 This will improve the segmentation from RFM (recency, frequency, monetary value) to RFMC (RFM along with the medium of influence).